silvesterjk/learnML/obsidian_notes/Chapter 1.md

 	* They used neural networks to do that.
 	* Using these neural networks, word2vec generates word embeddings by looking at which other words they tend to appear next to in a given sentence.
 	* If the two words tend to have the same neighbours, their embeddings will be closer to one another and vice versa.
+	* Since the size of embeddings is fixed, their properties (dimensions) are chosen to create a mental representation of the word.
+* There are many types of embeddings, like word embeddings and sentence embeddings that are used to indicate different levels of abstractions (word versus sentence).
+	* Embeddings can be created for different types of inputs too.
+Such as document, sentence, word, tokens and so on.
+* Attention selectively determines which words are most important in a given sentence.